Roebuck

 Roebuck ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Roebuck's cultural diversity was found to be below average, with 85.4% of its population being citizens, 90.7% born in Australia, and 76.5% speaking English only at home.
-Christianity is the predominant religion in Roebuck, comprising 64.4% of people, compared to 44.6% across Rest of WA.
-The top three ancestry groups in Roebuck are Australian Aboriginal (54.6%), English (13.5%), and Australian (12.6%).
+Roebuck is below average in terms of cultural diversity, with 85.4% of its population being citizens, 90.7% born in Australia, and 76.5% speaking English only at home.
+The main religion in Roebuck is Christianity, which makes up 64.4% of the population, compared to 44.6% across Regional WA.

 Frequently Asked Questions - Diversity